HallerStephan/HallerStephan/README.md

 - 🔭 I’m currently working on finance stuff
 - 🌱 I’m currently learning AI
-- ⚡ Fun fact: doing my eMBA at the university of zurich
+- ⚡ I did my eMBA at the university of zurich